 Prior to Aetna, Mr. Williams was a member of the Office of the Chairman at WellPoint Health Networks Inc. where he served as Group President, and President of the company’s Blue Cross of California subsidiary.
 Mr. Williams joined WellPoint’s predecessor firm Blue Cross of California in 1987.
 Previously, Mr. Williams was co-founder of Vista Health Corp. and group marketing executive at Control Data Corp.

-Mr. Williams is a graduate of Roosevelt University and holds an M.S. in Management from the Sloan School of Management at the Massachusetts Institute of Technology.
+Mr. Williams is a graduate of Roosevelt University and holds an M.S. in Management from the MIT Sloan School of Management.